-So join our monthly Low Stress Network Advocate Meetup on Monday, May 16 at 7pm.
-Meet up virtually with advocates from across the city, share relevant updates, and join a work session on a campaign to build a piece of the low stress network near you.
+Connecticut Avenue is just one of the many campaigns WABA supporters are pushing forward.
+Join our monthly Low Stress Network Advocate Meetup on Monday, June 27 at 7pm to meet advocates from across the city, share updates on citywide opportunities, and join a work session on a campaign to build a piece of the low stress network near you.

 Did You See This?